junewunder/crew-tv-dash/README.md

  - JW - Article of the day (Top on HN)
  - EW - CS events calendar (embedded google cal)

-Carousel scrolls through different ajax calls
+JW - Carousel scrolls through different ajax calls

 You get a `<section>` to work with